 To discover more about the options open to Language graduates, please click here.

 The department offers a wealth of co-curricular activities to support and enhance the learning in the classroom.
-Every Monday lunchtime there is a Languages Club for years 7, 8 and 9.
+Every Monday lunchtime there is a Languages Club for Shell, Second and Third Years.
 Pupils can take part in creative and fun activities.
-Pupils may also benefit from teacher led workshops, which run at lunchtimes.
+Pupils may also benefit from teacher-led workshops, which run at lunchtimes.
 Here they may gain help specific to their individual needs.

 In addition to school-based activities, there are a number of trips on offer to France Germany and Spain.
 Experiencing the language and culture of these countries first-hand really helps to bring pupils' classroom learning to life and consolidates the work undertaken, in addition to being great fun!

-Day conferences for A Level pupils are also organised to universities.
-Here, topics from the specification are discussed and debated.
+Day conferences for A level pupils are also organised to universities where topics from the specification are discussed and debated.

 For more information, contact the department head at: firstname.lastname@example.org.